 5 Powerful Steps to being a Power Parent

-To simplify the steps to becoming a better parent, I created the POWER acronym.
+To simplify the steps to becoming a better parent, you can use the POWER acronym

 - is the striking ability to do or act.

-- can be defined as the marked ability to partake in daily activities
+- as the marked ability to partake in daily activities

 - with a decisive contribution from both parents and children.